 - Return carts and keys to motor pool or Crew Chief asap.
 Carts are shared resources.

 - Unsafe operation and/or unauthorized use of festival vehicles are grounds for immediate loss of volunteer privileges.

 The above guidelines apply to ALL VOLUNTEERS & ALL CREWS from pre-fest set up to post-fest cleanup and all in between.
 Everyone.
 No exceptions.

 - Every volunteer must fill out the online form to be considered for a volunteer position.

-- ALL returning volunteers MUST fill out a form EVERY year.
-Contacting your previous crew chief or the festival office is not sufficient.
+- ALL returning volunteers MUST reapply and fill out a form EVERY year.
+Contacting your previous crew chief or the festival office is NOT sufficient.

-- If you are unable to apply online, either snail mail a printed copy of the application or contact the Volunteer Coordinator by phone.
-Volunteer Coordinator contact info.
+- If you are unable to apply online, either snail mail a printed copy of the application or contact the Volunteer Coordinator by phone: 315-527-5707.